-However, it is noteworthy that a perfectly and completely recorded functional variable $U(t)$ is not pragmatic, but a finite and discrete sampling of $U(t)$ is in line with most data scenarios.
-So the estimation procedure above needs adjustments to this point.
-That is, $U(t)$ is discretely recorded and contains additional measurement error, as
+However, it is noteworthy that having a perfectly and completely recorded functional variable $U(t)$ is not pragmatic in practice.
+Instead, we have access to a finite and discrete sampling of $U(t)$, which aligns with most data scenarios.
+Consequently, adjustments need to be made to the estimation procedure.
+Specifically, we consider that $U(t)$ is discretely recorded and contains additional measurement error, which can be expressed as